jeljaik/ocra-wbi-plugins/README.md

+This forked repo is for replacing EigenLgsm with KDL

 # ocra-wbi-plugins
 Controller implementations and plugins for communicating between the whole body controller libraries developed at ISIR, [`ocra-recipes`](https://github.com/ocra-recipes/ocra-recipes), and the iCub Whole Body Interface, [`WBI`](https://github.com/robotology/wholebodyinterface), libraries.